Ranveer Singh: Breakthrough (2010–2014)

 In 2010, Singh auditioned for a lead role in Maneesh Sharma's Band Baaja Baaraat, a romantic comedy from the production company Yash Raj Films.
 Impressed by his audition, producer Aditya Chopra cast him for the part opposite Anushka Sharma.
 Singh described his role of Bittoo Sharma as a typical Delhi boy.
 To prepare for the role, he spent time with students at the Delhi University campus.
 Despite reservations about the film's commercial appeal from trade journalists, the film emerged as a sleeper hit.
 Singh's performance was praised, with Anupama Chopra of NDTV writing that Singh was "pitch perfect in the role of the uncouth but good-hearted small town slacker".
 At the annual Filmfare Awards, Singh won the award for Best Male Debut.

 Following Band Baaja Baaraat, Singh signed on for Ladies vs Ricky Bahl, a romantic comedy once again produced by Chopra, directed by Maneesh Sharma, and co-starring Anushka Sharma.
 He played a conman Ricky Bahl who cons girls for a living but finally meets his match.
 According to Singh, the title character had various avatars in the film, including a chirpy, entertaining side and a sinister side.
 Nikhat Kazmi of The Times of India wrote, "Ranveer is, well Ranveer: your average Joe kind of hero who looks convincing enough as Sunny, Deven, Iqbal, Ricky, his sundry avatars."
-Commercially, Ladies vs Ricky Bahl performed moderately well.
 Singh received critical acclaim for Vikramaditya Motwane's period romance Lootera (2013), co-starring Sonakshi Sinha.
 An adaptation of O. Henry's short story The Last Leaf, the film tells the story of Pakhi Roy Chowdhury, a young Bengali woman who falls in love with Varun Shrivastava, a conman posing as an archaeologist.
 Rajeev Masand of CNN-IBN wrote that Singh "brings a quiet sensitivity to Varun, and occasionally a smoldering intensity.
 Offering a finely internalized performance, he leaves a lasting impression."
 Lootera underperformed commercially.